Azure/batch-shipyard/docs/10-batch-shipyard-configuration.md

 in order to run the backend portion on the compute nodes.
 It is strongly recommended to omit this or to set to `true`.
 This can only be set to `false` for Ubuntu 16.04 or higher.
 This is defaulted to `true`.
+* (optional) `encryption` object is used to define credential encryption which contains the following members:
+  * (required) `enabled` property enables or disables this feature.
+  * (required) `pfx` object defines the PFX certificate
+    * (required) `filename` property is the full path and name to the PFX certificate
+    * (required) `passphrase` property is the passphrase for the PFX certificate.
+This cannot be empty.
+    * (optional) `sha1_thumbprint` is the SHA1 thumbprint of the
+      certificate.
+If the PFX file is created using the `createcert` action, then the SHA1 thumbprint is output.
+It is recommended to populate this property such that it does not have to be generated when needed for encryption.
+  * (optional) `public_key_pem` property is the full path and name to the RSA public key in PEM format.
+If the PFX file is created using the `createcert` action, then this file is generated along with the PFX file.
+    It is recommended to populate this property with the PEM file path such that it does not have to be generated when needed for encryption.

 The `docker_registry` property is used to configure Docker image distribution options from public/private Docker hub and private registries.